SolutionGuidance/psm-dashboard/README.md

   ots-tools/github-tools/gh-sak, to put req labels on our issues.
   Those JSON files are still around on the PSM repository's archival rtm-issue-linking branch, but we haven't preserved them here.

+## Data format

+This is the JSON data input format that the dashboard expects:

+      "features": {
+        "psm-feature-000": {
+          "description": String,
+          "status": String ["Complete", "InProgress", "NotStarted"],
+          "startDate": String[Date] or null,
+          "completedDate": String[Date] or null,
+          "requirements": [
+            "psm-FR-8.2",
+            "psm-FR-8.3",
+            ...
+          ]
+        },
+        "psm-feature-001": {
+          ...
+        }
+      }

+      "requirements": {
+        "psm-FR-8.2": {
+          "description": String,
+          "status": String ["Complete", "InProgress", "NotStarted"],
+          "startDate": String[Date] or null,
+          "completedDate": String[Date] or null,
+          "issues": [
+            123,
+            456,
+            789,
+            ...
+          ]
+        },
+        "psm-FR-8.3": {
+          ...
+        },
+        ...
+      }

+      "issues": {
+        "123": {
+          "title": String,
+          "description": String,
+          "url": String,
+          "status": String ["Complete", "InProgress", "NotStarted"],
+          "startDate": String[Date] or null,
+          "completedDate": String[Date] or null,
+        },
+        "456": {
+          ...
+        },
+        ...
+      }

+Fields without values (e.g. startDate, or completedDate) should be `null` which is JSON's way of representing absence of a value:

+      {
+        "startDate": null
+      }

+And dates should be represented as strings in ISO 8601 format (https://www.w3.org/TR/NOTE-datetime) which can readily be converted into JS Date objects if needed:

+      {
+        "startDate": "2018-06-11"
+      }

+Minimum precision for dates should be the day (as above), but hours and minutes can also optionally be included:

+      {
+        "startDate": "2018-06-11T19:20+01:00"
+      }